odys-z/Anclient/js/anreact/src/photo-gallery/README.md

 # Credits

+All the sources are modified here for adapting to @anclient/semantier's data service layer.

 - react-photo-gallery

-Currently the source (MIT) is copied from [the original repository](https://github.dev/neptunian/react-photo-gallery).
+Currently the source (MIT License) is copied from [the github repository](https://github.dev/neptunian/react-photo-gallery).

 Not using dependency of npm package for resolving react version conflict.
 See [PR #205, 2022-1-5](https://github.com/neptunian/react-photo-gallery/pull/210), of which the recommended fork, [react-photo-album](https://react-photo-album.com/), is using a client side data handling and is not used by this repo based on a provisional decision.